vanburencountymi-digital-information/Cognitive-Triage-System/README.md

 For issues and questions:
 1. Check the troubleshooting section above
+2. Review the security documentation in `SECURITY_COMPARISON.md`
-2. Review the API documentation
+3. Review the API documentation
-3. Open an issue on GitHub
+4. Open an issue on GitHub